CCFPSM - Certified Cyber Forensics Professional

 The evolving field of cyber forensics requires professionals who understand far more than just hard drive or intrusion analysis.
 The field requires CCFP professionals who demonstrate competence across a globally recognized common body of knowledge that includes established forensics disciplines as well as newer challenges, such as mobile forensics, cloud forensics, anti-forensics, and more.

-The CCFP credential indicates expertise in forensics techniques and procedures, standards of practice, and legal and ethical principles to assure accurate, complete and reliable digital evidence admissible to a court of law.
+The CCFP credential indicates expertise in forensics techniques and procedures, standards of practice, and legal and ethical principles to assure accurate, complete, and reliable digital evidence admissible in a court of law.
 It also indicates the ability to apply forensics to other information security disciplines, such as e-discovery, malware analysis, or incident response.
 In other words, the CCFP is an objective measure of excellence valued by courts and employers alike.

 Who should obtain the CCFP credential?

 CCFP addresses more experienced cyber forensics professionals who already have the proficiency and perspective to effectively apply their cyber forensics expertise to a variety of challenges.
 In fact, many new CCFP professionals likely hold one or more other digital forensics certifications.